icgrp/ese532_handouts/ese532_handouts/hw2/walk_through.md

 The application we showed you
 is slow enough for `std::chrono` to measure accurately.
-When the resolution of your system timer is not fine-grained enough, or your function is too fast, you should measure the function for a longer period of time (see the spin loop section from [here](https://www.cs.fsu.edu/~engelen/courses/HPC/Performance.pdf)).
+When the resolution of your system timer is not fine-grained enough, or your function is too fast, you should measure the function for a longer period of time.